DOJ taps former FBI Director Robert Mueller as special counsel for Russia investigation

 Both the House and Senate Intelligence Committees are conducting their own investigations into Russia's interference in the presidential election.
 The intelligence community has accused Moscow of orchestrating a campaign of cyberattacks against Democratic political organizations during the elections, and leaking them to websites such as WikiLeaks with the goal of undermining Hillary Clinton's campaign and public confidence in the democratic process.

 Mueller's appointment, the Justice Department said Wednesday, was made through the special counsel statute.
-It was exercised only once before, in 1999, when then-Attorney General Janet Reno appointed Former Missouri Sen. Jack Danforth investigation into FBI handling of government raid on Branch Davidian compound at Waco, Texas.
+It was exercised only once before, in 1999, when then-Attorney General Janet Reno appointed Former Missouri Sen. Jack Danforth investigation into FBI handling of government raid on Branch Davidian compound at Waco, Texas., according to the Justice Department.

 Under provisions of the special counsel statute, Rosenstein still maintains some oversight authority in the investigation.
 But any decision to overrule the appointed counsel requires notification to the chairs of the House and Senate Judiciary committees.